Dit is een Engelstalig project.

 Transitional Justice, broadly defined, is a legal and non-legal framework for confronting past abuses of a massive and violent character, and at the same time is a component of political transformation.
 The study of Transitional Justice analyses the retributive and corrective mechanisms at work in the political context of regime change, in particular during the move from authoritarian or totalitarian rule towards democratic consolidation and in the aftermath.

-Projectleider: dr. Nanci Adler
+Projectleider: prof. dr. Nanci Adler

-Onderzoekers: drs.
-Thijs Bouwknegt, dr. Vladimir Petrovic
+Onderzoekers: dr. Thijs Bouwknegt, dr. Vladimir Petrovic

 Such mechanisms include a whole range of performative repertoires: official apologies, forgiving and forgetting, vetting, international criminal tribunals, national or local legal proceedings, truth commissions, official commemorations, revising school history curricula, establishing monuments and museums, and hybrid trials.